timothybrown/BSEC-Conduit/readme.md

   - Fixed a bug that caused the library to crash while performing a hash comparison of the bsec_library executable.
   - Cleaned up and added comments.
+- v0.1.4: 2018.11.10
+  - Changed the name of the underlying process from `bsec_library` to `bsec-library` to better match overall naming conventions.